 This is an important part of the examination of canned foods.
 During this procedure note should be taken of any evidence of product breakdown, off or unusual colour, odour or in the case of liquid components (brine) cloudiness or sedimentation.
-Under no circumstances should the product be tasted.

-Normal changes in texture of solid products can be perceived by feeling or squeezing the product with a rubber or plastic gloved hand.
+Normal changes in texture of solid products can be perveived by feeling or squeezing the product with a rubber or plastic gloved hand.
 For proper organoleptic evaluation, product temperature should not be less than 15°C and preferably not more than 20°C. Where possible, the results of the sensory evaluation should be compared to the same evaluation of the contents from apparently normal cans from the same or neighbouring code lots or batches.